IgorMeloS/Computer-Vision-Training/ComputerVision Module/README.md

-# Computer Vision Module (compvis) from PyImageSearch
+# Computer Vision Module (compvis) based on PyImageSearch

 The compvis module is inspired by the PyImageSearch module.
 I've grabbed some repositories ([1](https://github.com/Sid2697/pyimage-Learning), [2](https://github.com/meizhoubao/pyimagesearch) and [3](https://github.com/dloperab/PyImageSearch-CV-DL-CrashCourse)) as example and several instruction on the [website](https://www.pyimagesearch.com/).
 I gathered all the information obtained to train.
 During this process, I've decided to edit the module name, sub module and some codes.
 However, I emphasize once again the author's credits.